dsaffo/genoml/README.md

 - Fix PLINK issue (PLINK has a redistributable license - just added to GenoML package and export PATH)
 - Add function that checks OS before running PLINK (Mac and Linux run different PLINK files)
     - Have both in the GenoML folder but append the right one to path after checking
+- MUNGING UPDATES
+  - Added functionality to impute the dataframe
+  - Added functionality to incorporate addit file with non-genotypes and be able to impute and Z-scale them
+  - Added functionality to export HDF5 file internally

 ### TODO: